 - your dog’s current state of health

-- your dog’s lifestyle (e.g. whether she is mostly an indoor dog, socialises with other dogs regularly or is boarding at a shelter)
+- your dog’s lifestyle (e.g. whether she is mostly an indoor dog, socialises with other dogs regularly or frequents grooming and boarding facilities)

 * Feline VacciCheck Antibody Test is not available at the moment.